dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

 ### Kubernetes Workers

 Each worker instance requires a pod subnet allocation from the Kubernetes cluster CIDR range.
 The pod subnet allocation will be used to configure container networking in a later exercise.
-The `pod_cidr` environment variable set via [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) will be used to expose pod subnet allocations to compute instances at runtime.
+The `POD_CIDR` environment variable set via [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) will be used to expose pod subnet allocations to compute instances at runtime.

 > The Kubernetes cluster CIDR range is defined by the Controller Manager's `--cluster-cidr` flag.
 In this tutorial the cluster CIDR range will be set to `10.200.0.0/16`, which supports 254 subnets.